 There was an air of creepy, surreal supernaturalness to the story for a bit (that eventually became clearer and not-so-creepy), but also a sweet romance, and also a heavier aspect about David’s troubled youth and how it still haunted him.

-The sex scene was a bit odd, but safe and consensual, and I loved how David was realistic about it and wanted to make it good for Lowry.
+The sex scene was a bit odd, but safe and consensual and sexy, and I loved how David was realistic about it and wanted to make it good for Lowry.

 I would’ve liked some closure in the ending.
 A lot was left hanging, and I’d like to know if these characters get a happy ending or not.
 But I suppose that’s sometimes the nature of short stories.